lvladikov/auto-subtitles/README.md

 Additionally, please be aware that transcription and translation are performed by probabilistic AI models.
 While often highly accurate, the results are **not guaranteed to be perfect** and may contain inaccuracies, omissions, or hallucinations.
 Manual review and editing of the generated subtitles is recommended, especially for critical applications.

+Project code was written with the help of [Antigravity](https://antigravity.google/) under human (developer) initiative, guidance, and improvements over many iterations (even before it was first published on GitHub).

 ## License

 MIT License